-Cooking during the summer months is a whole new ball game for me.
+Cooking during the summer months is a whole new ball game for me – and this Shrimp Coconut Curry is a winner all the way!
 I’ve never been a big fan of summer, and honestly, having a birthday in a month that sort of inaugurates this season is a bummer.
 I’m the kind of person who breaks into a sweaty mess even at the slightest glow of the sun, so being outdoors in the heat just simply does not appeal to me.

-Although gorging on quick and light meals is a welcome respite from the heat and humidity, there are evenings when we do crave a big hearty bowl of some curry drowned rice.
-And during these times, I will always bring out some of my best creations – a quick curry made with readily available pantry staples.
+Although gorging on quick and light meals, like this Thai Basil Chicken, is a welcome respite from the heat and humidity, there are evenings when we do crave a big hearty bowl of some curry drowned rice.
+And during these times, I will always bring out some of my best creations – a quick curry made with readily available pantry staples, just like this Shrimp Coconut Curry.
 These recipes are tucked away in my back pocket ready to be dished out in times of need.
 They are simple, quick and delicious, and perfect for a busy weeknight.